How Much "Duty-Free" Can You Bring into American Samoa?

 So, we’ve established there are allowances for the number of duty-free goods you can bring into American Samoa, but how do they check?

-First, you will be asked to declare any duty-free goods that exceed the limit as stated on your American Samoa Passenger Arrival Card which you receive on your flight or cruise into American Samoa.
+First, you will be asked to declare any duty-free goods that exceed the limit as stated on your American Samoa Government Arrival Card, which you receive on your flight or cruise into American Samoa.

-You may then be asked by an Immigration/Customs Officer on arrival how much alcohol or tobacco products you have with you.
+You may then be asked by a Customs Officer on arrival how many alcohol or tobacco products you have with you.

-Finally, your luggage will be x-rayed when going through Biosecurity.
+Finally, your luggage will be x-rayed when going through Customs.

 Note that you only need to declare the duty-free goods that you are bringing into American Samoa if they exceed the allowance (see below for the American Samoa duty-free allowances).
 If you are unsure, it’s best to declare them anyway; if it turns out that your duty-free items are below the allowance, then you'll be allowed to keep them without paying duty.